 Issued in public interest by Subodh Gupta yoga expert based in London.

-Mr Subodh Gupta, Corporate Yoga Trainer has conducted more than 500 workshops on Yoga and Stress Management.
+Mr Subodh Gupta Celebrity Yoga Trainer has conducted more than 500 workshops on Yoga and Stress Management.
 He has been interviewed by various TV channels in Delhi and London.

 Private Yoga in London at Chelsea Kensington Mayfair knightsbridge by Celebrity Instructor from India